-Art is a daily part of the lives of the Wixaritari and it takes many forms such as weaving, embroidery, beadwork, votive offerings, chairs, basketry, musical instruments and sculptures.
-Explore this website to see fine examples of these traditional expressions and the work of five extraordinary yarn painters and some of their most inspired works.
-The contemporary yarn-painting has its origin in the nierika like those in the above photograph.
+Art is a daily part of the lives of the Wixarika people and it takes many forms such as weaving, embroidery, beadwork, votive offerings, chairs, basketry, musical instruments and sculptures.
+Explore this website to see fine examples of these traditional expressions and the work of the extraordinary yarn painters that make up the Negrín Family collection.

-Presented in modern art are the biographies of five renowned yarn painters where we dedicate a page to each artist.
+Presented in modern art are the biographies of five renowned yarn painters: Y+ka+ye K+kame (José Benítez Sánchez), Tutukila (Tiburcio Carrillo Sandoval), Ketsetemahé Teukarieya (Guadalupe González Ríos), Tauxi Mutuani (Juan Ríos Martínez), and Yauxali (Pablo Taizán de la Cruz).
+We dedicate a page to each one of these extraordinary artists who produced their key works between 1970 and 1990.
 The link "yarn-paintings" will direct you to a gallery with some of their most inspired and beautiful works.
 We also highlight fine examples of contemporary beadwork in the form of jewelry, paintings, and other objects.

 Included under the heading of traditional art, we have two pages dedicated to textiles.
 Under weaving, you will find rare examples of finely woven items such as men's shirts, shoulder bags, belts and headbands, some of which were made with naturally dyed wool.
 Under embroidery, you can view items embroidered using three unique stitches, many of which were made using a two-point stitch (punta de oro) which is the finest stitch possible.
 Other examples of traditional art include the shaman's chair, the three legged drum, hats, baskets, masks, and arrows.